Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

     - Reflect on how these industries/roles align with your skills, interests, and values:

-       I've done my research on this topic:
+       -I've done my research on this topic:

-      -The types of jobs at **Amazon** and **Google** that align with my skills in **HTML, CSS, JavaScript, and Tailwind**:
+       The types of jobs at **Amazon** and **Google** that align with my skills in **HTML, CSS, JavaScript, and Tailwind**:

 1. **Amazon**:
     - **Front-End Developer**:
-        - As a front-end developer at Amazon, you would create and maintain user interfaces for Amazon's web applications.
-Your proficiency in HTML, CSS, and JavaScript would be crucial for building responsive, visually appealing, and interactive web pages.
+        - As a front-end developer at Amazon, I would create and maintain user interfaces for Amazon's web applications.
+My proficiency in HTML, CSS, and JavaScript would be crucial for building responsive, visually appealing, and interactive web pages.
         - Experience with **Tailwind CSS** could be advantageous, as it allows for efficient styling and consistent design patterns.
     - **Web Designer**:
         - Web designers at Amazon work on the visual aspects of web pages.
-Your skills in HTML, CSS, and JavaScript would be essential for translating design concepts into functional interfaces.
+My skills in HTML, CSS, and JavaScript would be essential for translating design concepts into functional interfaces.
         - Tailwind CSS knowledge could help streamline the design process.
     - **User Experience (UX) Developer**:
         - UX developers focus on creating seamless and intuitive user experiences.
-Your expertise in front-end technologies would contribute to enhancing Amazon's user interfaces.
+My expertise in front-end technologies would contribute to enhancing Amazon's user interfaces.
         - Understanding how to use Tailwind CSS effectively could improve UI consistency and responsiveness.

 2. **Google**: